AmazingCrab/Project-01/README.md

-This is a Project with CSS witHOUT JQuery
+This is a Project with CSS withOUT JQuery